holium/realm-support/README.md

 * Wallet prod rpc fix by @drunkplato
 * Wallet tx to from fix by @leowini
 * release-v0.3.0 by @drunkplato
-* hotfix-v0.3.1 by @lodlev-migdev
 * Fix conditional hooks not being caught inside observer components by @gdbroman
 * Fix null snapshot on boot by @gdbroman
 * Save the currently opened space in %spaces by @ajlamarc
-* testing new hotfix release pipelines by @lodlev-migdev
-* force another build as part of testing by @lodlev-migdev
-* hotfix-v0.3.2 by @lodlev-migdev
 * rooms relic fix & copy spaces path by @drunkplato
 * release-v0.3.1 by @drunkplato
 * Move mouse to its own layer by @gdbroman
-* staging-v0.3.3 by @lodlev-migdev
-* App update progress by @lodlev-migdev
-* Added link to update server source by @lodlev-migdev
 * fixed up a few things so changes will run in 'production' build by @lodlev-migdev
 * set --clobber flag on 'gh release upload command' by @lodlev-migdev
-* fixes for dev vs prod build by @lodlev-migdev
-* staging-v0.3.5 by @lodlev-migdev
 * Fix setWindowButtonVisibility undefined on Linux/Windows by @gdbroman
 * 892 new chat components by @drunkplato
-* #926 choose urbit by @lodlev-migdev
 * Frontend style guide by @gdbroman
-* staging-v0.3.7 by @lodlev-migdev
 * Enable tsc in CI by @gdbroman
 * Fix rooms by @gdbroman
 * Clean up remaining unnamed observer components by @gdbroman